 Jen Goodwin’s whole world drastically changed in a single moment after a fun day boating on the lake went terribly wrong, and she sustained a serious spinal cord injury at the C5 and C6 level.
-After her surgery and over two years of rehab, she returned back home and began to adjust to daily life as a quadriplegic.
-Daily tasks that were once done without a second thought, like brushing teeth and going to the bathroom, became new skills to re-master.
-With a lot of practice and time, Jen kept moving forward and became acquainted with daily life in a wheelchair.
+After 2 years of rehab, she returned back home.

-Being a very goal-oriented person who thrives on a challenge, Jen decided she was ready to tackle something new.
-Life was going well as Jen settled into her new routine, but she was ready to start thinking about what could be next for her.
-Since she had demonstrated an interest in law before, her mom suggested that she ought to try taking the LSAT (Law School Admission Test).
-It was a surprise and a joy to find out that she performed even better than expected, and she ended up getting a full scholarship to Bowen School of Law at the University of Arkansas.
+Since she demonstrated an interest in law before, her mom suggested that she ought to try taking the LSAT (Law School Admission Test).
+It was a surprise and a joy to find out that she performed even better than expected.
+She ended up getting a full scholarship to Bowen School of Law at the University of Arkansas.

-Returning to school as an adult in a wheelchair was a whole new challenge to face.
-She wouldn’t know anyone in her new classes at all, and there were other questions on her mind now too.
-How would she take notes and tests when she wasn’t able to write?
+Returning to school as an adult in a wheelchair was a whole new challenge.
+She worried she wouldn’t know anyone.
+Plus, how would she take notes and tests when she wasn’t able to write?
 Would the school buildings be accessible for her?
-Of course, these were perfectly normal concerns to have.

-“I think a lot of people are afraid to go back to school after [spinal cord] injuries,” Jen says, “But talk to your local Vocational Rehabilitation Services because they have a lot of resources and information to help get people back to school.
-And talk to your school’s Disability Resource Center.
+“I think a lot of people are afraid to go back to school after [spinal cord] injuries,” Jen says. “[I recommend talking] to your local Vocational Rehabilitation Services because they have a lot of resources and information to help get people back to school.
+Also, talk to your school’s Disability Resource Center.
 They really want to help!
-Even if your injury prevents you from taking notes and typing, there are still ways to be successful in school.”
+Even if your injury prevents you from taking notes and typing, you can still find ways to be successful in school.”

-Jen arranged some meetings with her school’s Disability Resource Center, and she was relieved to find the staff ready and willing to discuss options with her.
-Together, they worked out what accommodations and adjustments would need to be made in order to ensure that she would have the same opportunities for success as every other able-bodied student at the law school, such as keypads to open doors, accessible bathrooms near her classes, digital copies of textbooks, and setting her up with classmates who could take lecture notes for her.
+Jen was relieved to find the staff ready and willing to discuss options for accessibility with her.
+Together, they worked out what adjustments would need to be made in order to ensure that she would have the same opportunities for success as every other able-bodied student at the law school.
+Some of the accommodations included keypads to open doors, accessible bathrooms near her classes, and digital copies of textbooks.
+The school even set her up with helpful classmates who could take lecture notes for her.

 Another Dream Come True

-Jen worked as diligently as possible at all her courses while still making time to get to know the other law students in her classes.
+Jen worked diligently at her schoolwork while still making time to get to know her fellow students.
 After a year of school, she decided it was time to focus on one of the greatest wishes of her heart: to become a mother.

 Today, he has a mother who loves him more than anything in the world and a wonderful support system of close family and friends, especially Jen’s parents and sister.